-At lunchtime, students have the choice of purchasing food from the College Dining Hall, Junior Common Room or Sixth Form Centre.
-Students may also bring in a packed lunch if they want.
+At lunchtime, Years 8, 9 and 12 have the choice of purchasing food from the College Dining Hall, Years 10 and 11 from the Junior Common Room (JCR) and the 6th Form from the Sixth Form Centre.
+Students may also bring in a packed lunch if they wish.

-At break a range of snacks are offered from the Dining Hall, Junior Common Room or Sixth Form Centre.
+At break a range of snacks are offered for some year groups from the Dining Hall, Junior Common Room or Sixth Form Centre.

-'Sodexho' are the school's appointed catering service provider and they aim to meet the guidelines set out in the 'Nutritional Standards for School Lunches' by zoning and branding our food service options.
+'Sodexo' are the school's appointed catering service provider and they aim to meet the guidelines set out in the 'Nutritional Standards for School Lunches' by zoning and branding our food service options.

 The College Dining Hall offers a varied hot and cold food menu.
 The sandwich bars in the Dining Hall and Junior Common Room provide high quality sandwich and snack options.
+Up to date menus are available on the College website.